 Arbitration Fee Waivers

-Parties may submit a written request for a fee waiver stating the reason(s) that would make payment of the filing fee a financial hardship.
+Investors and associated persons may submit a written request for a fee waiver stating the reason(s) that would make payment of the filing fee a financial hardship.

 In support of the request, parties should include the following information with the written request: